 - Apply the OS/application service pack/update, then shut down the target device.

 - Set the vDisk mode back to Shared Image mode.

 - Stream the vDisk to the target device in Shared Image mode.

-Note: If Office 2010 is installed as a vDisk update, or after the vDisk has gone through base disk preparation once, repeat the base disk preparation using the following procedure:
+Note: If Office 2010 is installed as a vDisk update, or after vDisk has gone through base disk preparation once, repeat base disk preparation:

 - In the Console, right-click on the vDisk, then select the File Properties menu option.
 The vDisk File Properties dialog appears.

-- Click the Microsoft Volume Licensing tab, then change the licensing option from KMS to None.
+- Click on the Microsoft Volume Licensing tab, then change the licensing option from KMS to None.

 - On the Mode tab, set the vDisk access mode to Private Image mode.

 - PXE boot to the vDisk in Private Image mode to rearm.
 Note: OSPPPREARM.EXE must be run from an elevated command prompt.